mwmattingly/Machine-Learning-Final-Project----Mattingly-Michael/README.md

 ![](./CorrPlotAwayRatingHomeGoals.png)

-### Home team score also seems to decrease slightly during a playoff game
+### Home team score also seems to decrease slightly as the probability of Overtime increases

 ![](./CorrPlotOverTimePrHomeGoals.png)